 Yet US culpability in Yemen remains practically invisible, thanks to an approach that for decades has allowed the US to keep our hands technically clean while still controlling the outcome.
 Beginning in the 1950s, Washington propped up the unpopular absolute monarch—the Shah—in Iran in order to counter Soviet encroachment; a practice that amounted to $15 billion worth of conventional weapons sales in the 1970s alone.
 In 1969, president Richard Nixon reassured US allies that in the face of a threat, Washington would lend a hand through military aid, a theory that would become known as the Nixon Doctrine.
 Now, as commentators have argued, Obama is pursuing his own contemporary Nixon Doctrine with his allies in the Gulf Cooperation Council (GCC).
 Saudi Arabia now assumes the role that Iran played in the 1970s.

 In the first five years of the Obama administration, the US government entered into formal agreements with the GCC to transfer over $64 billion in arms and defense services, with Saudi Arabia receiving at least three-quarters of the share.
 Arms sales to the GCC have surpassed that of the Nixon era, and the Obama administration has approved more arms sales than any administration since World War II.
 Moreover, Saudi Arabia is the largest buyer of US arms, with nearly $100 billion in active foreign military sales.
-Obama is pursuing his own contemporary Nixon Doctrine with his allies in the Gulf Cooperation Council.

 So where exactly are these billions of dollars worth of US weapons going?